 Office of Global Engagement Partner Scholarship

-Students who are studying abroad during the spring, summer or fall are eligible to apply for scholarship funding through Clemson Abroad and our partnerships with third party providers.
+Students who study abroad during spring, summer or fall are eligible to apply for scholarship funding through Clemson Abroad and our partnerships with third party providers.
 Students participating on programs through TEAN (Education Abroad Network), Lorenzo de Medici, University of Nicosia, and USAC can compete for funding through this application.
 Depending on number, quality, and need of applicants, it is anticipated that award amounts will range between $100 to $1,000 each.
-Complete the online OGE Study Abroad Scholarship.
+Complete the OGE Partner Scholarship online application here.
 The application deadline is typically the beginning of November for spring semester and end of March for summer and fall semesters.

 AllAbroad Study Abroad Scholarships